 Uncorked bottles of wine should be kept on their sides.
 Doing this keeps the bottle’s cork in constant contact with the wine.
 A moist cork retains its size and shape, while a dry one shrinks and allows air and dust to get into the bottle.
 Purchase proper shelving for holding wine bottles sideways.
-This style of shelving would easily fit along a wall in your Campbellfield Storage unit.

 Consider a wine cooler for home

 If you have a couple of bottles of wine in use at any given time, consider investing in a small wine cooler for your home.
 The coolers keep wine bottles on their sides.
 Because you only store wine in them, they are not opened and closed as frequently as your refrigerator with food in it.
 This allows the wine to stay at a consistent temperature and humidity level without exposure to light or vibrations that could cause problems.
-You could also store the wine cooler in your Campbellfield Storage unit when you don’t need it at home.

 Avoid direct sunlight